shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/saas-application-configGuide-template.rst

 #.
 Logon to the BIG-IP user interface and click **Access -> Guided Configuration**
 #.
 Select the **Federation** category.
 #.
 Select **SAML Identity Provider for SaaS Application** to configure BIG-IP as a SAML Identity Provider.
 #.
-Review the Required Configuration information, and complete the following steps, which are required before you configure the SaaS Application.
+Review the Required Configuration information, and complete the following  required step before you configure the SaaS Application.

    - Provide the **Identity Provider** details.
    - Provide the **Virtual Server** configuration details.